DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-KaethrynViloria/README.md

 - differences of the two quantifiers
 - I've learned how to use the rules of inference
 - it is important to know if an argument is fallacy or not
+- for order of quantifiers, I've learned that the order of ∃ and ∀ matters in evaluating whether a particular function is true for all x or for some x only.

 #week 4
 - I've learned about the different methods of proof such as direct proof and the types of direct proof